bitwarden/contributing-docs/docs/architecture/deep-dives/authentication/two-factor-auth.md

 - `twoFactorProvider` is set to the provider used for 2FA
 - `twoFactorRemember` is set based on whether the user chose to "remember" their 2FA response

-## Validating Request with 2FA Response
+## Validating request with 2FA response

 When the Identity API receives the second authentication request that includes the additional 2FA properties, it performs the authentication process again.